Rockford Speedway: Notable racers and participants

 Several notable people started their racing careers at Rockford.
 NASCAR crew chief Chad Knaus was his father's crew chief for his championship race car.
 NASCAR Sprint Cup Series official John Darby got his start at Rockford in 1971 as an owner of a street stock.
 In 1976 he became crew chief for a late model that he owned which won the 1977 championship.
 He stopped owning the racecar in 1982 and became a track official.
 He moved up the NASCAR ranks as a technical official, and by 1994 he was the director for the NASCAR Busch Series (now Xfinity Series).
 After three years he was named the NASCAR's Sprint Cup Series director of competition.

 Special events

 Rockford Speedway hosted two ARCA Racing Series events between 1987 and 1988.

-The track holds events in the ARCA Midwest Tour Series, Must-See Xtemem Sprint Car Series, Mid American Stock Car Series events, Big 8 Limited Late Model Touring Series, Midwest Dash 4 cylinder touring series, monster trucks, and enduros.
+The track held events in the ARCA Midwest Tour Series, Must-See Xtemem Sprint Car Series, Mid American Stock Car Series events, Big 8 Limited Late Model Touring Series, Midwest Dash 4 cylinder touring series, monster trucks, and enduros.
 Series that held races at the track include: NASCAR Midwest Series, the Wisconsin Challenge Series, ASA Late Model Series Northern Division, and USAC National Midgets.

 In 2016 the speedway hosted the World of Outlaws sprint cars and late models in an event called the Outlaw Clay Classic.
 The track was covered in clay for the first time in the track's history for two nights and racing was held on the track's temporary surface.

 National Short Track Championship

-The track holds its annual National Short Track Championship (NSTC) the weekend closest to October 1.
-The three day event usually has 12 divisions racing.
-Track promoters decided to host the first 200 lap event in late 1966 to pit the best drivers in Chicagoland against the best drivers in the Central Wisconsin Drivers Association.
-Drivers competing at the event are primarily from Illinois and Wisconsin, although drivers from other states often participate.
-The event was sanctioned by ARTGO for several years, and it became part of the CRA Super Series tour in 2004.
-In 2005, it was part of the ASA Late Model Series.
-It was not part of any tour for several years until the ASA Midwest Tour took over in 2011.
-As of 2012, there was no sanctioning body for the Super Late Models running at the event.